darhal/GraphicsProgramming-Notes/Shaders.md

 ### Types :
 GLSL has the most of the default basic scalar types like :  `int`, `float`, `double`, `uint` and `bool`.
-It also has two container types that will be used a lot namely vectors and matricies.
+It also has two container types that will be used a lot namely vectors and matrices.
 These types are limited to up to 4 components per dimension (2, 3 or 4).

 #### Vectors